 The continued growth in these underlying companies' businesses, profits and their implied valuations is expected to yield attractive exit valuations, allowing the Helios Funds to realize at profitable exit multiples of invested capital.
-Helios Funds II and III, which together form a significant part of the fair value of Carried Interest Proceeds, are currently on track to meet their target exit dates through 2022 to 2025 with Carried Interest Proceeds expected to be realized beginning in 2023.
-The company has assessed the impacts related the COVID-19 pandemic, the conflict in Ukraine and increased market volatility in the estimates of the exit forecasts.
+Helios Funds II and III, which together form a significant part of the fair value of Carried Interest Proceeds, are currently on track to meet their revised exit forecasts through 2022 to 2025 with Carried Interest Proceeds expected to be realized beginning in 2023.
+The company has assessed the impacts related to the conflict in Ukraine, the lingering impacts of the COVID-19 pandemic, and increased market volatility in the estimates of the exit forecasts.
 These market conditions may contribute to greater uncertainty, which may lead to changes in the amount and timing in exit, which may impact the valuation.

-At June 30, 2022, the company's internal valuation model indicated that the fair value of its TopCo LP Class A Limited Partnership Interest was \$77,734 (December 31, 2021 - \$90,223).
+At September 30, 2022, the company's internal valuation model indicated that the fair value of its TopCo LP Class A Limited Partnership Interest was \$74,034 (December 31, 2021 - \$90,223).
+The decrease in fair value from December 31, 2021 was primarily due to revised exit forecasts and increase in the discount rate driven by rising interest rates.